 This is a view of the Indian River Lagoon.
 If you get the chance to dine at River Rocks, make sure you take some time enjoy the scenery from the dock and snap a few pictures.

-- 6-8 cups salad greens (I used butter lettuce)
+- 8 cups salad greens I used butter lettuce

 - 2 Tablespoons butter

-- One fourth of a fennel bulb, green fronds and hard middle core removed
+- 1/4 fennel bulb green fronds and hard middle core removed

 - 2 teaspoons Dijon mustard